ixopay/pgc-opencart/README.md

 - Test by installing the extension in an existing shop installation (see [src/readme.txt](src/readme.txt)).
 - Distribute the versioned zip file.

+## Docker

+We supply ready to use Docker environments for development & testing.
+Please take a look at the supplied [docker](docker) directory for instructions.

 ## Provide Updates

 - Fetch the updated source from this repository (see [CHANGELOG.md](CHANGELOG.md)).<br>Note: make sure to not overwrite any previous changes you've made for the previous version, or re-apply these changes.